Ruminateer/dotfiles/README.md

 # dotfiles

 These are my personal dotfiles.
-Run `make install` to copy the files into the home directory.
+They are for backup purposes and may not be very portable.